patchworkhealth/Patchwork-Recruitment/README.md

 * Is a user able to interact with the application
 * Is the application easy to run
 * Are there tests for the application
-* Does the application fulfil meet the requirements for each task
+* Does the application meet the requirements for each task

 ---